nbbaier/quiver/src/content/posts/quiver/07-deployment-polish.md

 ---
+title: "Part 7: Deployment & Production Polish"
-title: "Building Quiver: An Offline-First PWA in a Weekend"
+seriesTitle: "Building Quiver: An Offline-First PWA in a Weekend"
+series: "Quiver"
 slug: "quiver/07-deployment-polish"
-series: "Quiver"
 ---

-## Part 7: Deployment & Production Polish

 *This is Part 7 of a 7-part series on building Quiver, an offline-first Progressive Web App for capturing and developing ideas with AI.*